has207/psxtract-2/README.md

 it to force CDROM creation.
 Current version always creates a BIN/CUE pair but we keep the flag for nostalgia.

-at3tool.exe and its accompanying dll are required to be in the same directory for ATRAC3 audio decoding of CDDA tracks.
+atrac3 ACM codec must be installe don the system for ATRAC3 audio decoding of CDDA tracks.

 You may supply a KEYS.BIN file to the tool, but this is not necessary.
 Using the internal files' hashes, psxtract can calculate the key by itself.